jz674/Markov-Documentation/README.md

 # Why use Markov? - Software
 1. Regression test and load test realistically on-demand
 2. Config # of scripts and specific parts of your API to test
+3. Monitor app's health before each change
-3. No maintenance or special training needed
+4. No maintenance or special training needed
-4. Super easy to set up, and built into your git workflow
+5. Super easy to set up, and built into your git workflow